czyt1988/SARibbon/readme.md

 - 3.Copy the `src/SARibbonBar/resource.qrc` file in the source code to the `SARibbonBar` folder under your project directory
 - 4.Copy the `resource` folder and `3rdparty` folder under the source code `src/SARibbonBar` to the `SARibbonBar` folder under your project directory
 - 5.Import the `SARibbon.pri` file in the pro file of your own project, such as: `include($$PWD/SARibbon.pri)`

+Static use of SARibbon can refer to the example of StaticExample (located in `src/example/StaticExample`)

 ## Compile as Library (Dynamic)